booch/json_rails_templates/README.md

 Consider these ideas:

+1. Allow (or require) commas at end of each line.
 1. Use ``as_json`` where available for objects when there is no partial.
 1. Translate dates/times to strings automatically.
 1. Generate an error when encountering a date/time expression.